gumplee/learngit/readme.txt

 stupid me
 update again

-Git is free software under the GPL distributed!
+Git is a free software under the GPL distributed!